oVirt/ovirt-site/source/develop/release-management/process/making-an-release.md

 # Making an oVirt release

-The purpose of this document is to provide instructions on how to prepare a release for oVirt project followiing the transition to external providers for the git hosting and build execution.
+The purpose of this document is to provide instructions on how to prepare a release for the oVirt project following the transition to external providers for the git hosting and build execution.

 ## Development phase

 During the development of the next oVirt release, patches are being verified using GitHub Actions.

+We also have [oVirt System Test](https://github.com/oVirt/ovirt-system-tests) for gating but we didn't integrate it yet into GitHub Actions.

-Once a PR is merged, the pakages are being built by COPR infrastructure within [ovirt/ovirt-master-snapshot](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/) project.
+Once a PR is merged, the packages are being built by COPR infrastructure within [ovirt/ovirt-master-snapshot](https://copr.fedorainfracloud.org/coprs/ovirt/ovirt-master-snapshot/) project.

 Manual and automated testing can then be done using the [snapshot composes provided by COPR](/develop/dev-process/install-nightly-snapshot.html).